 Pay Off the Loan

-One way to get out of a car title loan is to pay off the balance as quickly as possible.
-But this solution may be easier said than done because being short on cash was the reason you took out the loan in the first place.
-But if there's any way for you to (legally) gather the money to pay off a title loan, you should do it.
+The best way to get out of a car title loan is to pay off the balance as quickly as possible.
+But this is easier said than done because being short on cash was the reason you took out the loan in the first place.
+Here are some ideas about how to get the money to pay off your title loan:

-Another possible way to pay off a car title loan is with a credit card cash advance.
-Cash advances are usually pretty high in interest, and you’ll probably need to pay a cash advance fee of 5% on top of the interest.
+Get a credit card cash advance: Cash advances are usually pretty high in interest, and you’ll probably need to pay a cash advance fee of 5% on top of the interest.
 Even with these extra costs, a credit card cash advance will still be easier to handle than a car title loan.

 Ask a family member or employer for a loan: Finally, you could ask family or friends for financial help, or you could request a pay advance from your employer to pay off your title loan.
 If you do this, it's best to be clear about the terms of repayment to protect the relationship.

 If you can't adjust your terms or refinance your title loan, you can find a credit counselor and talk through your debt-relief options.
-Nonprofit credit counseling agencies employ counselors who may be able to negotiate with the lender (and any other creditors you might have) as part of a debt management plan (DMP) to help you with your overall financial situation.
+Nonprofit credit counseling agencies employ counselors who may be able to negotiate with your lender (and any other creditors you might have) as part of a debt management plan (DMP) to help you with your overall financial situation.

 Participating in a DMP shouldn’t have a direct impact on your credit score.
 But DMP participation may indirectly affect your score by reducing your available credit.
 In the long run, making regular payments that reduce your debt through a DMP should improve your credit.

 If You're a Servicemember, Know Your Rights Under the Military Lending Act

 Title lenders and other predatory lenders often target military servicemembers.
 If you're an active-duty servicemember, the Military Lending Act (MLA) offers special legal protections for you, your spouse, and certain dependents.
 The MLA restricts terms for vehicle title loans, payday loans, and other kinds of high-risk financing products.

 Requiring you to pay your title loan by check